ahsanbulbul/IUTCipherQuest2024/IUTCipherQuest2024/Solutions.md

 ![](images/Pasted%20image%2020240919011835.png)

-Also there is a number on the floor infront of the plaque, *101*
+Also there is a number on the floor infront of the plaque, *101*.
+This hint is given in the question.

 ![](images/Pasted%20image%2020240919012054.png)